Emperor: Central African Empire

-Oyo Empire

-Oba and Alaafin are titles of Yoruba.
-Oba means "king" and Alaafin, the title for monarchs of Oyo Empire, means "emperor".

-Mali Empire

-Faama and Mansa are titles of Mali.
-Faama means "king" and Mansa, the title for monarchs of Mali Empire, means "emperor".

-East Asian tradition
+East Asia

+皇帝 is the title of emperors in East Asia.
+An emperor is called Huángdì in Chinese, Hwangje in Korean, Hoàng đế in Vietnamese, and Kōtei in Japanese, but these are all just their respective pronunciations of the Chinese character 皇帝.
+However, the Japanese call only their emperors with the special title of Tennō (天皇).

 The rulers of China and (once Westerners became aware of the role) Japan were always accepted in the West as emperors, and referred to as such.
 The claims of other East Asian monarchies to the title may have been accepted for diplomatic purposes, but it was not necessarily used in more general contexts.

 China

 The East Asian tradition is different from the Roman tradition, having arisen separately.
 What links them together is the use of the Chinese logographs 皇 (huáng) and 帝 (dì) which together or individually are imperial.
 Because of the cultural influence of China, China's neighbors adopted these titles or had their native titles conform in hanzi.
 Anyone who spoke to the emperor was to address the emperor as bìxià (陛下, lit. the "Bottom of the Steps"), corresponding to the Imperial Majesty"; shèngshàng (聖上, lit.
-Holy Highness); or wànsuì (萬歲, lit.
+Holy Highness); or wànsuì (万岁, lit.
 "You, of Ten Thousand Years").

 In 221 BC, Ying Zheng, who was king of Qin at the time, proclaimed himself Shi Huangdi (始皇帝), which translates as "first emperor".
 Huangdi is composed of huang ("august one", 皇) and di ("sage-king", 帝), and referred to legendary/mythological sage-emperors living several millennia earlier, of which three were huang and five were di.
 Thus Ying Zheng became Qin Shi Huang, abolishing the system where the huang/di titles were reserved to dead and/or mythological rulers.
 Since then, the title "king" became a lower ranked title, and later divided into two grades.
 Although not as popular, the title 王 wang (king or prince) was still used by many monarchs and dynasties in China up to the Taipings in the 19th century. 王 is pronounced vương in Vietnamese, ō in Japanese, and wang in Korean.